Ag & Food Sector Strategy

 Food I would eat from local producers - EVERYTHING

-by Anne, 12 months ago
+by Anne, over 1 year ago

 I know we can't grow everything locally that we eat but what if we could find ways to make that happen?
 We are working on that - you are working on that.
 Let's make it happen.